ipeaGIT/flightsbr/README.md

 coverage](https://codecov.io/gh/ipeaGIT/flightsbr/branch/main/graph/badge.svg)](https://app.codecov.io/gh/ipeaGIT/flightsbr?branch=main)

 **flightsbr** is a R package to download flight and airport data from Brazil’s Civil Aviation Agency (ANAC).
-The data includes detailed information all airports and aerodromes registered in ANAC, and on every international flight to and from Brazil, as well as domestic flights within the country.
+The data includes detailed information all airports, aerodromes and aircrafts registered in ANAC, and on every international flight to and from Brazil, as well as domestic flights within the country.

 ## Installation